Can I limit who has contact with my child while they are in my ex’s care?

 A common clause would prohibit a non-family member from spending the night while the spouse has care of the children.
 Now, if the spouse remarries, this clause no longer has effect.
 A skilled, child custody attorney in Luling can help you in this situation.

 The thought is that it will protect the children from exposure to a revolving door of short-term romantic partners.
 However, these morality clauses can be very difficult to enforce and usually don’t afford children the protection or stability that was desired.
 What defines “overnight”?
 What will the repercussions be for violating the custody order and how will it be enforced?

 You should also remember – what’s good for the goose is good for the gander.
 Meaning, any limits you seek to enforce may also apply to you.
-For example, you don’t want the new love interest spending the night!
+Can your ex then dictate who can be around your child?
+For example, you don’t want the latest boyfriend/girlfriend spending the night!
 Ok.
 Well, you may then have an order prohibiting someone from sleeping over at your house as well.
 Or you don’t want the new love interest to drive your kids.
 Ok.
 Well, you may be restricted from having certain individuals drive the kids when with you as well.

-And, here’s our policy – you should focus on yourself and moving forward with your life, and unless specifically necessary, not focus on your former spouse.
+And, here’s our policy – you should focus on yourself and moving forward with your life, and unless specifically necessary, not focus on your former spouse or their new boyfriend/girlfriend.
 This usually comes from a place of fear and worry (“will my children like this new person more than me”) and is usually not healthy for you or your children.

 These battles are also usually not in your financial interest as they can drive up the cost of your divorce and child custody battle.
 However, if evidence exists that a certain person is a true danger to your child(ren), then this is certainly a battle that we will fight.

 As always, you should consult a family law attorney before attempting to apply any morality clauses to your custodial agreement.